KRnils/RPSLS/README.md

 __All JavaScript has been testeed with [JSHint](https://jshint.com/)__

-There were two warnings but nothing serious see [TESTING.md](TESTING.md) for all details.
+There were two warnings
+* Risk of confusing semantics due to functions declared within loops referencing outer scoped variables.
+* "'async functions' is only available in ES8" meaning the site will not work properly on browsers that do not support ES8.

+see [TESTING.md](TESTING.md) for more discussion.

 ### Accessibility Test

+All Lighthouse test scores reached 100 except performance which was at 99.

 see [TESTING.md](TESTING.md) for all details and a full list of scores and other tests performed.

 ### Solved Bugs

-* Early on it took one click with no effect to make the player action cards behave as expected.
-This seems to be because of the "checked" attribute which is being assigned in the JavaScript
+* Early on the first click on the player action cards had no effect, after that the game could be played normally.
+This seems to be because of the "checked" attribute which is being assigned in the JavaScript.
+A workaround was found so the buttons work as they should now.
 * For a while it was possible to play a card while the game status was still being updated causing multiple rounds to be played at once and messing up the output.
 This is possible because of the use of async to delay the output.
-Buttons were set to disable while the output is being written to avoid this issue.
+Buttons were set to be disabled while the output is being written to avoid this issue.

 ### Known Bugs

-*
+* Currently there are no known bugs

 ## Deployment